EXHIBITION & GALLERY POLICIES

 All work, including sold pieces, must remain hanging for the length of the show, though the artist may give permission for a buyer to take a piece early under special circumstances.
 In such cases, a sold piece may be replaced by the artist.

 All work must be properly prepared for hanging.
 Tabletop frames are not acceptable for hanging.
 They may, in some circumstances, be permitted for display on pedestals.
-Wires are preferable to sawtooth hangers.
+Artwork must be wired.

 Oil paintings must be dry.